 The

-will of God is a mystery to the world, but to us it is a revelation, and the
+will of God is a mystery to the world, but it is God's revelation to the

-saving a people out of the world for His own possession, who are zealous for
+will He has saved a people from the world for His own possession, who are zealous for

 good works (Tit 2-14).
 We understand that the grace

-of God is the summing up of all things in heaven and on earth in the grace of
+of God is the summing up of all things in heaven and on earth that was meant

 for sinners.
 God is building an eternal kingdom that will never end, and He is

-exist and belong in His presence as a result of His own doing, that no one may
+exist for Him and belong to Him as a result of His own doing, that no one may

 have reason to boast.
 Eternity is a long time, and the cross will forever be

-the center of His kingdom.
-As His kingdom grows around the cross, all might
+the center of His kingdom, and as His kingdom grows around the cross, all might

 understand that God’s character, His humility, gentleness and all the fruits